oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 After you get a shell to the running pod container, you can recursively delete the contents of the domain home and applications directories using rm -rf /shared/domains/sample-domain1 and rm -rf /shared/applications/sample-domain1 commands.
-Since these commands will actually delete files on the persistent storage, we recommend that you understand and execute these commands carefully.
+Since these commands will delete files on the persistent storage, we recommend you understand and execute these commands carefully.

-Use the following command to delete the pod after it's no longer needed.
+Use the following command to delete the Pod after it's no longer needed.

 ```
 $ kubectl delete pod pvhelper -n <namespace>